yavuzitconsulting/offline-nsfw-scanner/Readme.md

 ## Requirements

--   Python 3.x
--   Pip
--   a webbrowser
+Windows 10 or higher

 ## Installation

 Clone or download the repository.
-In the root directory of this repository, install required Python packages.
-You can alternatively use the Dockerized version of the tool.

-To install the required packages, run:

-`pip install -r requirements.txt`
+Run "start.bat"

+Wait for the setup to finish, the CMD will prompt you to enter the directory to scan.
+You can enter entire drives such as "C:"
+Then hit Enter, wait for it to finish, the results are in the "reports" directory.

-## Running the Script
+## Running the Script (manually)

 To run the script, navigate to the directory containing the script and execute: